mezo-org/musd/final-presentation.md

 # Custody

-- **user opens a position by calling `openTrove` and providing BTC**
+- **User opens a position by calling `openTrove` and providing BTC**
 - **MUSD is sent to the user and BTC is routed to the ActivePool until the user:**
-  - withdraws collateral (only possible if their CR is > min)
+  - Withdraws collateral (only possible if their CR is > min)
-  - closes their trove by paying off their debt
+  - Closes their trove by paying off their debt
-  - is redeemed against
+  - Is redeemed against
-  - gets liquidated
+  - Gets liquidated

 ---

 # Liquidations

 - **Under-collateralized troves (under 110% CR) are eligible for liquidation**
-- **public liquidate function can be called by anyone**
+- **Public liquidate function can be called by anyone**

 ---